Kaabachi/project-ada/README.md

 We will use the dataset provided:

 - **Chicago Food Inspections**

-The dataset's size is 220 MB.
+o The dataset's size is 220 MB.
 It has nearly 200K entries and 22 columns.
 They mainly consist of facility identification and localization and the inspection characteristics.
 This information is derived from inspections of restaurants and other food establishments in Chicago from January 1, 2010 to the present.
 A more detailed description can be found here: https://data.cityofchicago.org/api/assets/BAD5301B-681A-4202-9D25-51B2CAE672FF

 For further exploration, we will be looking at other datasets from the same source which is https://data.cityofchicago.org.
 These datasets are :